 Highlights of Background & Experience

 - Has appeared as jury expert live on Court TV®

-- Served as expert on consumer confusion, survey and research methodology in US Federal Court (Arizona, California); provided expert reports, declarations, and deposition testimony.
+- Served as an expert witness on ACPA (Anticybersquatting Consumer Protection Act) claims, consumer confusion, domain name and website factors, survey and research methodology in US Federal Court (Arizona, California & S. Dakota); provided expert reports, declarations, and deposition testimony.

 - Testified as live expert witness (Consumer Behavior) in United States Federal Court, Northern District of California.

 - Designed and directed the two prevailing multi-national studies (derived from international trademark law criteria) for the landmark International Centre for Dispute Resolution decisions regarding the new gTLDs (which assessed the potential for consumer confusion between “.com”, “.net”, and the new gTLDs).

 - Provided UDRP expert testimony and critical review of the opposition’s branding, consumer research methodology, survey results, and conclusions regarding consumer behavior.

 - Presented research at Academy of Management, Society for Industrial and Organizational Psychology, and Human Factors annual conferences.

 - Classified psychological research for Naval Intelligence under special civilian security clearance.